Ziadashraf301/Black-Friday/Black-friday--Data-analysis-and-hypothesis-testing-.md

-Black friday (Data analysis and hypothesis testing)
+Black Friday (Data analysis and hypothesis testing)
 ================
 2023-07-14

 # Load Data

-First we need to retrieve the data from MySQL then check the types.
+First, we need to retrieve the data from MySQL and then check the types.

 ``` r
 #Load the RMySQL package